joergflorin/docker-pihole/README.md

-# http-munki
+# docker-pihole

-Docker service definitions for pi-hole dns.
+Docker service definitions for pihole dns.

 You have to create a file `env.txt` in this directory containg one statement: